dorianclay/BlackJack/README.md

 - Could change if we want more than one deck.
 - Draw cards.

-## Blackjack Point Class

-- Determines the point value of a given card.
-- e.g. aces worth 1 or 11.

 ## Dealer Class

 - Abstract/virtual class: intended that a subclass is instatiated.
 - Initially deals cards to all players.
 - Draw a card for a given player.

-### BlackJack Dealer Class

-- Deals two cards to each player.
-- Draw a card for tne given player.

 ## Player Class